Aquatics programme terms and conditions

 - If any sessions are cancelled by Go Gateshead during this final month then the booking will be extended into the next month.

-- No refunds will be made for pupils who leave before the last session.
+- No refunds will be made for pupils who leave before the last paid session.

 - Non-attendance at sessions does not constitute cancellation and Direct Debits will continue to be taken until a formal cancellation notification is received.